akorpioj/GenePanelCombine/docs/TIMEZONE_SYSTEM.md

 ## Conclusion

-The timezone support system provides a comprehensive, user-friendly way to handle time display across the entire GenePanelCombine application.
+The timezone support system provides a comprehensive, user-friendly way to handle time display across the entire PanelMerge application.
 It balances automation with user control, ensuring timestamps are always meaningful and accessible to users regardless of their location.

 ### Key Features Summary:
 - ✅ Automatic timezone detection